dg2034/Simple-Online-Music-Player/README.md

-# Simple-Online-Music-Player

-Thanks for uploading your project.
-I’ve reviewed the contents of **Final Music Player.zip**, and here's a well-written and clear description you can use for your GitHub `README.md` file:

----

 # 🎵 Vibeify Music Player 🎶

 This is a simple yet stylish **web-based music player** built using **HTML, CSS, and JavaScript**.
 The goal of this project is to provide a smooth and responsive music playback experience with modern UI elements and dynamic interactions.